HANNAH BURR

 STATEMENT

-My artwork began as a form of abstract landscape painting in 1992.
+My artwork began in 1992 as a form of abstract landscape painting.
 Then, I was capturing the blur and the point in space.
-In the thirty years since, it has assumed many different forms.
+In the thirty years since, it has assumed many different forms: painting, drawing, sculpture, books, installation, video.
 Always, I want to reflect the sparkly under-layer of experience.
 My artwork is how I enthusiastically attempt to share that reflection.

-My paintings and works on paper emerge directly from my love and fascination with texture, color, shape and form.
+My paintings and works on paper emerge directly from a love and fascination with texture, color, shape and form.
+And I still love describing land: a place I saw once, a place I made up, light and palettes that themselves are an opening of sorts.

-I’ve asked questions like: What happens if you stack a block instead of speaking a thought?
+I like inquiry, which initiates projects: What happens if you stack a block instead of speaking a thought?
 Where exactly is a chemical element present?
 If we’re in the same place at the same time, are we having the same experience?
+How is prayer a tool for someone who isn’t religious?
 What do hundreds of responses to one work of art look like?
 And, let’s send love to everyone we can think of, via wooden blocks, for the next thirty minutes.

 Picture